xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Data source configuration/Add AnalyticDB.md

     -   Description: It is a brief description of the data source with no more than 80 characters.
     -   Link Url: The ADS URL.
 Format: serverIP:Port.
     -   Schema: The ADS Schema information.
+    -   AccessID/AceessKey: [the access key](https://www.alibabacloud.com/help/doc-detail/53045.htm) \(AccessKeyID and AccessKeySecret\) is equivalent to the login password.
 6. Click **Test Connectivity**.
 7. When the connectivity test is passed, click**Complete**.